 - The Trinity is the source of life and energy. - The Incarnate Word is the model of total surrender to God. - The Church is missionary by its very nature; therefore, all Christians, religious or lay person, through their baptism, are called to witness to the Gospel. - A commitment to mission involves a passing over from one's own culture and circumstances to proclaim the Good News and help usher in the Reign of God. - A call to mission, whether as religious or lay person, is best discerned and confirmed in community.
-To continue to hear and respond to a genuine calling, requires maturity-a maturity which integrates cultural, social, spiritual and intellectual identity. - A capacity for intellectual growth and a commitment to lifelong learning and ongoing formation in the areas of physical health, emotional growth and social development in interpersonal relations, and leadership are foundational for effective leadership among God's people. - All women religious participating in this program accept responsibility for their own growth in light of the charisms of their religious communities or dioceses.
+To continue to hear and respond to a genuine calling, requires maturity-a maturity which integrates cultural, social, spiritual and intellectual identity. - A capacity for intellectual growth and a commitment to lifelong learning and ongoing formation in the areas of physical health, emotional growth and social development in interpersonal relations, and leadership are foundational for effective leadership among God's people. - All religious men and women participating in this program accept responsibility for their own growth in light of the charisms of their religious communities or dioceses.

-PROGRAM OBJECTIVES FOR WOMEN RELIGIOUS
+PROGRAM OBJECTIVES FOR RELIGIOUS MEN AND WOMEN

-The goal of all formation and education at Divine Word College is growth by the power of the Holy Spirit into unity with the Incarnate Word of the Father and into missionary ministry in a worldwide, multi-cultural church.
+The goal of all formation and education at Divine Word College is growth by the power of the Holy Spirit into unity with the Incarnate Word of the Father and into missionary ministry in a world-wide, multi-cultural church.
 This growth is a lifelong task, a shared responsibility to be faced by both the individual and the community.
 In this way we become capable of carrying out the mission of the church: to be witnesses of the gospel of Christ to all by our personal lives, our community living and our preaching so that Christian communities may be built up.
 (Based on SVD Constitutions, 501)

-The Religious Formation Program provides an environment in which a religious sister can learn about mission, as understood by the Society of the Divine Word.
-It provides her with opportunities to meet the challenges of the program which will enhance her future mission.
+The Religious Formation Program provides an environment in which religious men and women can learn about mission, as understood by the Society of the Divine Word.
+It provides them with opportunities to meet the challenges of the program which will enhance their future mission.

 The Program is developmental.
-It provides the religious sister opportunities to grow in self-awareness and personal identity essential to a healthy spiritual life and mission commitment through the different dimensions of religious mission formation: the human, intellectual, spiritual, communal and ministerial.
+It provides the religious men and women opportunities to grow in self-awareness and personal identity essential to a healthy spiritual life and mission commitment through the different dimensions of religious mission formation: the human, intellectual, spiritual, communal and ministerial.